articuno144/articuno144.github.io/_posts/2023-07-20-Learning-agile-badminton-skills.md

   image: /assets/badminton/exp_feb_compressed.gif
 ---

-We are trying to let ALMA play badminton.
+We are trying to let legged manipulators play badminton.

-The research is still WIP.
+The research will soon be published.
 Please stay tuned!